-The mission of NETWG is to engage federally-recognized tribal governments and their designated representatives in U.S. Department of Energy Office of Nuclear Energy activities.
+The mission of NETWG is to engage federally recognized tribal governments and their designated representatives in DOE's Office of Nuclear Energy activities.
 NETWG serves as a conduit to foster communication, education of all generations, and promote active involvement of tribal governments.
-NETWG is dedicated to assisting in developing and maintaining the government-to-government relationship between DOE and Indian Tribes, consistent with DOE’s American Indian Policy.
+NETWG is dedicated to assisting in developing and maintaining the government-to-government relationship between DOE and Indian tribes, consistent with DOE’s American Indian policy.

 NETWG is hosted, managed, and supported as a program initiative in the Office of Nuclear Energy.
 It is also supported by the National Conference of State Legislatures through a cooperative agreement.